7 Dog Breeds That Won't Stink Up Your House

 Doggy smell is not a big issue for me.
 I am so glad to have my dog´s company that I am willing to put up with a few of the negatives.
 If she finds a warm pile of horse droppings on the beach, stops to roll in them just before coming home after our last walk, and brings home a few odd smells, well, I guess I can live with it.

 Any dog can stink once in a while.
 Some dogs, however, stink most of the time.
 They are usually dogs with floppy ears (prone to chronic yeast infections), excessive discharges or skin folds, or infections secondary to chronic skin allergies or demodectic mite infections.
 Any dog breed that produces a lot of skin wax will also smell a little stronger than other dogs.

 Dogs that are fed a raw diet that keeps their teeth polished are not going to develop smelly periodontal disease and will not have doggy breath.
-(This is really important if you are into doggy kisses.)
+(If you are into doggy kisses, this is really important.)

 In fact, all of them are great!